 In the New Testament, the spiritual principalities and powers that run the world system are intertwined with the earthly rulers and powers who wield power.
 This doesn’t mean that all politicians and governmental officials are owned by Satan.
 Nor does it mean that government cannot do good things.
 It often does.
 But it does mean that the political and governmental systems of this world are governed by hostile cosmic forces in the present evil age.

 This explains why Satan could offer Jesus the kingdoms of this world during the wilderness temptation (Matthew 4:8).
-It explains why Scripture tells us that the nations are under the power of demonic princes (Daniel 10:13-20).
+It explains why Scripture tells us that the nations are under the power of satanic princes (Daniel 10:13-20).
 It explains why Paul called Satan “the god of this world” (2 Corinthians 4:4) and why Jesus called him the “prince of this world” (John 12:31; 14:30; 16:11).
 It also explains why so many politicians (even righteous ones) eventually become corrupted by the system.

-So regardless of which political party is in power at a given time, satanic entities operate behind the scenes, manipulating earthly rulers.
+So regardless of which political party is in power at a given time, hostile spiritual entities operate behind the scenes, manipulating earthly rulers.
 At the same time, God is sovereign over the conduct of these rulers.
 And He orders and arranges them to accomplish His own ends (Daniel 2:21; 4:32; 5:21; Psalm 33:10; Proverbs 8:15).

 God used the Assyrians (Isaiah 10), Cyrus, king of Persia (Isaiah 45), Nebuchadnezzar, king of Babylon (Jeremiah 27) and the Chaldeans (Habakkuk 1) to accomplish His purposes.
 He also uses human government to bring order to society.
 A better translation of Romans 13:1 that’s truer to the Greek is that God “orders/arranges” the governing authorities rather than “institutes/establishes” them.